MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/usbsidebandaudio/ns-usbsidebandaudio-_sidebandaudio_ep_usbaudio_transport_resources.md

 ## -struct-fields

 ### -field bcdAudioSpec

-From USB class-specific AC interface descriptor
+From the USB class-specific AC interface descriptor.

 ### -field bDelay

- Delay introduced by the data path
+Delay introduced by the data path.

 ### -field bSlotSize

- From Audio Format Type I Descriptor
+From the Audio Format Type I Descriptor.

 ## -remarks